lfdelzam/ASV_dada2_chunck/README.md

 # ASV_dada2_chunck
-Rscript allowing Dada2 taxonomy affiliation run in chances.
+Rscript allowing Dada2 taxonomy affiliation.
 It reduces the memory requirements and it is faster.